Far-right groups move online conversations from social media to chat apps — and out of view of law enforcement

 “With Parler and Gab down, and Twitter and Facebook and Instagram becoming less hospitable, Telegram will be a main platform they turn to,” said Amarnath Amarasingam, a terrorism and extremism researcher at Queen’s University in Kingston, Ontario.
 Gab is another social network popular with right-wing groups that has not been available on Apple and Google’s app store for years.

 Telegram, which offers both encrypted chat rooms and public-facing groups anyone can join, said it was working to block public calls to violence.
 Signal declined to comment on which groups are driving its growth.
 In its terms of service, Signal prohibits the use of its app for illegal purposes.
 David Westreich, a spokesman for MeWe, said the platform has strict rules against hate, calls to violence and bullying, and responds quickly by taking down accounts that are flagged.
+He said it also proactively seeks out accounts that violate their terms of service.

 Twitter banned President Trump indefinitely last week for inciting violence.
 Facebook suspended him until at least after President-elect Joe Biden’s inauguration, and on Tuesday, Google-owned YouTube blocked him from uploading new videos for seven days.